 To truly be pro-life seemingly means to affirm all life and seek to improve the condition of all people.

-Historically, the Republican Party has been preferred by the traditional pro-life crowd.
-However, given the preceding holistic, expanded definition of pro-life, it is the Democrats who are more fully addressing the majority of these life issues.
-For people who like convenient labels, this really confuses the issue.
+Historically, one political party in the United States has been preferred by the traditional pro-life crowd.
+However, given the preceding holistic, expanded definition of pro-life, it is the other party who are more fully addressing many of these life issues.

 So, the question remains, are you pro-life?
 I am.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.

 Read more in his books, blog, and weekly email updates.